Tooth-N-Claw/HDMaps/README.md

   InputNumOfDistParam - the number of parameters in base norm function name doesn’t match.
   NonBoundedSubSample - subsample mapping is out of the range [0, 1].
   NegativeSparsity - the sparsity param base parameter is negative.

+- How to solve the optimization problem for estimateDiffusionParamBase and estimateDiffusionParamFiber
+- maps?